-Required Program.
 The Master of Science degree in human nutrition requires the completion of at least 30 hours of approved graduate level courses.
 At least half the work presented for the degree must be 600-level courses.
 No more than six hours from another graduate school may be transferred.
 No more than six hours from the Winthrop University Dietetic Internship may be applied to MS degree program in human nutrition.
-If six hours of Winthrop University Dietetic Internship are applied to the MS degree program, no hours may be transferred from another graduate school.

 Required Program With Thesis Semester Hours

 Core Courses:

 MATH 546 Applied Statistics for the Sciences 3

-NUTR 600 or 604 3
+NUTR 600 or 604 or 627C 3

-NUTR 607 or EDUC 640 3
+NUTR 607 3

-NUTR 624 Vitamin Metabolism 3
+NUTR 624 Vitamin & Mineral Metabolism 3

-NUTR 626 Mineral Metabolism 3

 Electives:

-500-600 level NUTR courses 6
+500-600 level NUTR courses 9

 500-600 level ANTH, BADM, BIOL, CHEM, CSDV, ECON, EDUC, FINC, 3

 GEOG, HLTH, MATH, MGMT, MKTG, MCOM, PHED,

 PLSC, PSYC, QMTH, SOCL, WRIT, or NUTR

 NUTR 695 Thesis 3

 NUTR 696 Thesis 3

 Total Semester Hours 30